 In addition to these annual hunting regulations, the Lower Elwha Klallam Tribal Hunting Ordinance contains further provisions and requirements pertaining to: eligible hunters, permits, offenses, firearm restrictions, sentencing, and enforcement.
 In order to have a complete understanding of all applicable requirements, tribal hunters are required and expected to be familiar with the Ordinance as well as with these annual regulations.
-In addition, these annual regulations preserve a requirement, established in the 2020-21 annual regulations, that each hunter obtain certification of attendance at a hunter education session prior to receiving any permit to take wildlife under these regulations.
+In addition, these 2022-23 annual regulations preserve a requirement initially established in the 2020-21 annual regulations, that each hunter execute a Hunter Information, Acknowledgement, and Certification prior to receiving any permit to take wildlife under these regulations.